JuliaLang/julia/README.md

 directory, type `make testall`.
 You should see output that lists a series of running tests; if they complete without error, you should be in good shape to start using Julia.

+See the content from the previous section regarding perms.

 You can read about [getting
 started](https://docs.julialang.org/en/v1/manual/getting-started/)